 Dependable Vision Correction

 If you've been told you are not a candidate for LASIK, you may be eligible for PRK surgery.
 PRK offers equal or better results than LASIK with only a bit more of a healing process.
 PRK was the very first technique for laser vision correction and has been helping patients achieve clear vision for decades.
-By applying their specialized skill and experience, the team at Solomon Eye Physicians and Surgeons of the Washington metropolitan area can help you see better than ever.
+By applying their specialized skill and experience, the team at Solomon Eye Physicians & Surgeons of the Washington metropolitan area can help you see better than ever.